tri-cods/html-css/assessment.md

 - The workshop was confusing at times, making it hard to follow along.
 - The workshop did not offer any new information or skills.

 Please select all that apply.
-Which section(s) of the Project Lab were most valuable to you?
+Which section(s) of the HTML/CSS workshop were most valuable to you?
 - Overview of HTML
 - CSS Basics
-- Challenge 1: Creating an Institute Website
+- Challenge 1: Creating an Institute website
 - Challenge 2: Styling your Institute Website
 - Troubleshooting
 - Making your Website Public
+- Theory to Practice

 What additional topics or information do you wish was covered in this workshop?